 Senate committee hearing focuses on how to better protect police officers

-It was a Friday in April of last year when Officer Zachary Andersen responded to a call in Grundy Center, IA.
+It was a Friday in April of last year when Officer Zachary Andersen responded to a call in Grundy Center, Iowa.

 “Not a day goes by that it doesn’t cross my mind,” said Andersen.